BoyceLab/OHDSITrainTheTrainer-EPILEPSY/docs/curriculum-overview.md

-# OHDSI Train-the-Trainer Curriculum (Oncology-Focused)
+# OHDSI Train-the-Trainer Curriculum (epilepsy-Focused)

 ## Overview and Format
-This Train-the-Trainer program is a comprehensive two-day “boot camp” aimed at preparing trainers to teach the OHDSI (Observational Health Data Sciences and Informatics) framework to oncology researchers and clinicians.
+This Train-the-Trainer program is a comprehensive two-day “boot camp” aimed at preparing trainers to teach the OHDSI (Observational Health Data Sciences and Informatics) framework to epilepsy researchers and clinicians.
 The curriculum combines live sessions (with recordings) and hands-on team exercises, supported by pre-course readings and asynchronous e-learning tracks.
-The emphasis is on real-world problem solving and observational epidemiology fundamentals in an oncology context.
+The emphasis is on real-world problem solving and observational epidemiology fundamentals in an epilepsy context.
 Trainers will learn not only OHDSI tools and methods, but also how to effectively teach these concepts to others.

 Key format features include:

 - **Pre-class Preparation**: Participants complete curated pre-readings, watch introductory videos (e.g. an OHDSI overview from leadership), and take short knowledge quizzes before the live sessions.
-- **Two-Day Intensive Boot Camp**: Interactive modules (~60–90 minutes each) combining lectures/demos with team-based exercises that mirror oncology research tasks (e.g. building a breast cancer cohort).
+- **Two-Day Intensive Boot Camp**: Interactive modules (~60–90 minutes each) combining lectures/demos with team-based exercises that mirror epilepsy research tasks (e.g. building a breast cancer cohort).
 - **Integrated Multi-Persona Approach**: Sessions are integrated but accommodate different learner personas with examples and optional side exercises:
   - **Vocabulary Experts**: Focus on terminology mapping using OHDSI tools.
   - **Statisticians**: Emphasis on study design validity and minimal jargon.